Author resource center

 Speaking at conferences and meetups and on podcasts and webcasts is a great way to promote your book.
 If you’re using a slide presentation, include an image of the book and the links to it on your website, O’Reilly, Amazon, or your favorite book store.

 O’Reilly is also happy to support you at these events with a book giveaway.
-Please contact our team for details.
+Please contact our community partner support team ( for details.

 Amazon Author Central